Making Our Churches Safe

 LETTER TO LOCAL CHURCHES

 that our Local Churches adopt written policies in this regard is an important contribution to the United Church of Christ's continuing effort to make our churches safe for all.
-The IB sample policy is appropriately characterized as a "starting point" from which churches are encouraged to write a more comprehensive policy as soon as possible.
+The Insurance Board (IB) sample policy is appropriately characterized as a "starting point" from which churches are encouraged to write a more comprehensive policy as soon as possible.
 As counsel, I want to facilitate further work in this area.

 Drawing significantly from the work done by the Parish Life and Leadership Team, I have prepared a sample safe church policy concerning abuse prevention that I believe complies with the expectations set forth in the IB's August 21, 2006 transmittal letter and Zurich's "Supplemental Application for Abusive Act Liability Coverage" previously sent to insureds (questions 9 - 16 in particular).